SidAhmedSahraoui/drag-board/README.md

-## DragTrack - A Kanban Board for Drag and Drop
+## DragBoard - A Kanban Board for Drag and Drop

-DragTrack is a simple Kanban board that allows you to drag and drop tasks between columns.
+DragBoardis a simple Kanban board that allows you to drag and drop tasks between columns.
 It is built using:

 - React
 - DnD-Kit
 - TypeScript
 - Tailwind CSS
 - Framer-Motion
-- Lucide Icons (for the icons)
+- Hero Icons (for the icons)

 ## 👾 Features